 You don't have to be the author or owner of a geoprocessing service or web tool to use it in your desktop GIS application.
-If you have the appropriate credentials to access the resource on the web, you can connect from ArcGIS Pro or ArcMap and use the service.
+If you have the appropriate credentials to access the resource on the web, you can connect from ArcGIS Pro and use the service.

 By connecting from ArcGIS Pro to ArcGIS Enterprise, you can take advantage of the geoprocessing resources running on its servers.

 To use a web tool that's been shared to your ArcGIS Enterprise portal, ensure you've signed in and set it as your Active Portal.

 To directly use the underlying geoprocessing service of a web tool, or to use a geoprocessing service published to a stand-alone server site, you can make a server connection under Servers of the Catalog pane.

 You can write a Python script to execute and make use of a geoprocessing service in multiple ways.
 The primary way to execute a script is to make use of ArcPy, Esri's Python site package.
 ArcPy has built-in methods to connect to, execute, and handle the result from the service.

 Alternatively, using the ArcGIS Server Services Directory to access a geoprocessing service directly, you can use built-in Python modules to make REST calls using a JSON structure to transfer results.
 You will have to build a client from scratch with Python code to make use of this.
 The majority of scripts will connect to and use geoprocessing services through ArcPy.

 The following topic provides details on Python Script Authoring in ArcGIS Pro.